CleveritDemo/copilot-armtemplates/README.md

 ## Step 4: As Copilot Chat a suggestion to modify the already created VNet Subnet

-> How can I update my already created Vnet with ARM Templates, to add another subnet on the same allowed vnet ip adresses range?.
+> How can I update my already created Vnet with ARM Templates, to add another Subnet on the same allowed VNet ip adresses range?.

 - Check the generated suggestion and update ".json" Vnet files.
 - vnet.json